 Turn plastic waste into jobs, dignity, and cleaner communities.

-From Waste to Work is a Rescue Democracy International campaign that equips young people in Bukavu to transform plastic waste into eco-bricks, create income, and protect the environment through practical local action.
+From Waste to Work is a Rescue Democracy International campaign that equips young people in Kinshasa to transform plastic waste into eco-bricks, create income, and protect the environment through practical local action.

-~80% Youth unemployment in Bukavu, alongside severe environmental damage caused by plastic waste.
+~80% Youth unemployment in Kinshasa, alongside severe environmental damage caused by plastic waste.

 About Rescue Democracy International